portfiend/eleventy-oc-directory-template/README.md

   - Optionally, create templates and add them to the `page_templates` folder.
 - Change the way your website shows in embeds (e.g. Discord) using HTML meta tags.
   - There's a [plugin for this](https://www.npmjs.com/package/eleventy-plugin-metagen), too!

+## TODO

+If you have any issues / bugs / etc., feel free to open a GitHub issue for it!

+- Developer guides
+  - Content warning documentation
+  - Tabbed pane documentation